WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 - **Casting Time:** 1 action
 - **Range:** 150 feet
 - **Components:** V, S, M (a piece of charcoal)
-- **Duration:** Concentration, up to 10 minutes
+- **Duration:** Instantaneous
 ___
-The ground cracks as small fissures reveal molten magma beneath its surface in a 20-foot radius centered on a point within range.
-The fissures are harmless and too small to deal damage to any creature that moves over them.
+You cause the ground to crack and split, with molten magma and fire spitting up out in a 60-foot radius centered on a point within range.
+Each creature in the area must make a Dexterity saving throw or take 10d6 fire damage, taking half damage on a success.

-While you are concentrating on the spell, you can use your action to rip open the fissured earth, bursting a torrent of flame 10-feet tall through the fissures.
-Once done, you can do so again and the spell lasts for its duration.
-When you rip open the ground, each creature in the area must make a Dexterity saving throw.
-A creature takes 10d8 fire damage on a failed save, or half as much damage on a successful one.
-A creature must also make this saving throw when it enters the spell's area for the first time on a turn or ends its turn there.
+A creature who takes fire damage from this spell is set aflame, taking an additional 2d6 fire damage at the beginning of each of their turns.
+They or another adjacent creature can use their action to put out the flames, taking 1d4 fire damage in the process.

-You can use a bonus action on your turn to end the spell, making the spells area natural difficult terrain.
+The ground in the area of this spell remains damaged, turning into difficult terrain.
+It remains hot for 1 minute, and any creature who enters the area for the first time on their turn or starts their turn there takes 1d4 fire damage.

 #### Dark Void
 *1st-level evocation*